2020-21 Grant Awards

 Grant Authors: Valerie Fasy and Carol Miller

-From Bean to Cup grant will give 9th graders the opportunity to roast coffee beans with Fresh Roast SR540 Roasters.
+From Bean to Cup will give 9th graders the opportunity to roast coffee beans with Fresh Roast SR540 Roasters.
 Students will learn to assess the many factors, including heat, time, water quality, and agricultural origins, that enable professionals to ensure the perfect cup.

 Grant Authors: Christian Bonner